adaltas/node-nikita/src/core/system_limits.coffee.md

 *   `err`
     Error object if any.
-*   `modifed`
+*   `status`
-    True if limits configuration file has been modified.
+    Value is "true" if limits configuration file has been modified.

 ## Source Code